-Many who attend our groups find that staying totally clean from all substances works best for them, but we don’t believe there is simply “one” way to reach and maintain recovery.
+Many who attend our groups find that staying totally free from all substances works best for them, but we don’t believe there is simply “one” way to reach and maintain recovery.

 Our goal is to provide a safe space for LGBTQ people to explore, to ask questions, to consider the impact of their behavior, and (with the help of the group) to establish goals and practical strategies aimed at changing negative patterns and enhancing their overall health and well-being.

 To learn more or to get started, please call Recovery Counseling Specialist Kirk Parsons at 215-563-0652 x243.
 Kirk will be able to provide information, help guide you in your search for recovery treatment and schedule a time to begin the process of entering out intensive outpatient program (IOP).
 In the meantime, you can attend our recovery support groups (SMART Recovery program format), and you do not need to be in treatment with us to do so.

 Our SMART Recovery meeting for LGBTQ folks looking for recovery from their addiction(s) is an abstinence-based, sensible self-help program for people experiencing addictive behavior with any substance or activity.